brotatotes/bht-automation/bht gen 1/Luke/Chapter 1/Luke 1 69 bht.md

 3. "Moreover, the word 'horn' signifies regal power, honour, and dignity; see Daniel 7:24 and so may not only denote the work of Christ as a Saviour, but his office also as a King, who in the discharge of that is likewise a Saviour."

 ### John Wesley:
-1. "A horn signifies honour, plenty, and strength."
+1. "A horn signifies honor, plenty, and strength."
-2. "A horn of salvation - that is, a glorious and mighty Saviour."
+2. "A horn of salvation signifies a glorious and mighty Savior."
-3. "The horn of salvation refers to the power and authority of the Messiah to deliver and save his people."
+3. "This imagery of a horn emphasizes the power and authority of the Savior."

 ## Generation Details